Bachelor in Mechanical Engineering

 For all information concerning the Workshop Training please click here.

 Courses in Humanities, Social and Political Sciences (GESS) allow students to apply their knowledge in a social and economic context.
 6 credit points must be acquired.
 Compulsory Electives in Humanities, Social and Political Sciences are determined by D-GESS.

 Students choose either a Focus Specialization or a Focus Project.
 The Focus Specialization and the Focus Project are equivalent options spanning a two semester program worth 20 credit points.

-The focus study is composed of core courses and electives.
+The focus study is composed of Compulsory Courses and electives.
 A focus coordinator is responsible for each area of focus (see Focus Sheet).